-Educating and empowering underprivileged girls, by supporting local organizations in geographic areas where the need is the greatest.
+Educating and empowering underprivileged girls, through technology, in geographic areas where the need is the greatest.

 Philip & Bernadine de Souza

 In her early days growing up in Bandra, India, Bernadine de Souza always watched the little orphan girls at the Mount Mary’s orphanage with much sorrow and sadness.
 Since then, she has often thought about what she could do to make a difference in the lives of young underprivileged girls.

 For Philip de Souza, it has always been about the importance and need for a strong education.

 Putting these two ideas together, Ainiti was born.